CaraMcAvinchey/stem-and-leaf-blog/README.md

 Cara McAvinchey

 ## Project Overview
 *  The Stem & Leaf blog is a place for plant care beginners to visit and learn about how to take care of their plants.
-Each blog post is dedicated to a popular house plant, with a short write up and tips on how to maintain it.
+Each blog post is dedicated to a popular house plant, with a short write up and care tips.

 You can view the deployed website [here](https://stem-and-leaf-blog.herokuapp.com/)